Take a trip Florence

 • The Duomo: Santa Maria del Fiore Cathedral

-Its splendor is highlighted by its façade, adorned with beautiful marble in white, pink, and green.
-To fully appreciate the history and secrets of this emblematic monument, hiring a tourist guide in Florence can enhance your visit and immerse you in the past of this architectural marvel.
+Its grandeur is marked by a façade decorated with elegant marbles in white, pink, and green.
+To fully appreciate the history and secrets of this emblem, hiring a tour guide in Florence can enrich your visit and bring the past of this architectural marvel to life.
+Its soaring dome remains its defining feature, the largest in the world with a diameter of 45 meters.

 • The Ponte Vecchio

-Do you enjoy unique strolls?
+Do you enjoy unusual strolls?

 • Piazzale Michelangelo